 Many people have an estate plan but most plans have at least one of these common mistakes:

-8. No income or estate tax planning for retirement plans.
+- No income or estate tax planning for retirement plans.
 More and more assets are held in retirement plans.
 Proper planning is a huge wealth development tool.
-Improper planning could force a majority of the retirement plan to be lost to income and estate taxes.
+Improper planning could force a majority of the retirement plan to be lost too soon to income taxes.

 - No business succession planning.
 Transferring a business from generation to generation is one of the hardest things to do; but, it can promote wealth, reduce taxes, and ease worries for everyone.